ariscott12/hugo-cms-test/content/post/chapter-2.md

 ---
-date: 2017-04-10T11:00:59-04:00
+date: 2017-04-10T15:00:59.000+00:00
-description: "Pierre Gringoire"
+description: Pierre Gringoire
-featured_image: ""
+featured_image: ''
 tags: []
-title: "Chapter II: Pierre Gringoire"
+title: 'Chapter II: Pierre Gringoire'

 ---
 Nevertheless, as be harangued them, the satisfaction and admiration unanimously excited by his costume were dissipated by his words; and when he reached that untoward conclusion: “As soon as his illustrious eminence, the cardinal, arrives, we will begin,” his voice was drowned in a thunder of hooting.

 “Begin instantly!
-The mystery! the mystery immediately!” shrieked the people.
+Twehe mystery! the mystery immediately!” shrieked the people.
 And above all the voices, that of Johannes de Molendino was audible, piercing the uproar like the fife’s derisive serenade: “Commence instantly!” yelped the scholar.

 “Down with Jupiter and the Cardinal de Bourbon!” vociferated Robin Poussepain and the other clerks perched in the window.